lulizaexe/JavaScript_Codes/README.md

 # JavaScript_Codes
 Some code I found when I started studying JavaScript, around 2015.
+All of these projects were developed using Processing software.

 1 Small Circle - White rectangle centered on the screen.
 Gray circle that updates its position with each new play, across the entire screen.
 1.2 Small Circle - White rectangle centered on the screen.
 Gray circle that updates its position every frame, only within the central white rectangle.